 Scared by the prospect of being arrested or having other legal action taken, many receivers pay the bogus fines demanded from them.

-Follow these six top tips to avoid falling victim to a Coronavirus-related scam.
+Although the terrain is constantly changing, we’d like to share with you these six security tips to avoid falling victim to a Coronavirus-related scam.

 1. Practice online and telephone safety